A stroke is a medical emergency. Quick intervention may increase a person’s chance of survival and reduce the risk of long-term disability.

-Recognizing the signs of a stroke is a vital component of reacting to an emergency situation caused by someone having a stroke.
-Some symptoms can be very subtle while others are quite obvious.
+Recognizing the signs and symptoms of a stroke is vital.
+Some symptoms can be subtle while others are more noticeable.

-- Face.
-Is there weakness or drooping on one side of the person’s face?
-Asking them to smile or stick out their tongue can show a subtle weakness or droop.
+- Face: Is there weakness or drooping on one side of the face?

 Other symptoms of stroke include:

-- paralysis on one side of the face or body
+- weakness and numbness on one side of the face or body

 - loss of consciousness

-- Ischemic stroke: This is the most common form of stroke.
+Ischemic stroke is the most common type.
 It is caused by a blockage or narrowing of the arteries that carry blood to the brain.
 The blockages may be caused by blood clots or fatty deposits.

-- Hemorrhagic stroke.
-These are caused when arteries in the brain leak blood or burst open.
+These happen when arteries in the brain leak blood or break.
 This blood damages brain cells and reduces blood supply to the brain.

 The following factors increase the risk of stroke:

-At the hospital, doctors will examine the person and may carry out tests such as a magnetic resonance imaging (MRI) scan or a computed tomography (CT) scan to help confirm the diagnosis.
-These imaging techniques can also help doctors discover the cause of the stroke.
+At the hospital, doctors will examine the person and may carry out tests such as an MRI or CT scan to help confirm the diagnosis and identify the cause.